Search Results for: contact

 If you wish to studying and to acquire a Student visa at this institute, the deadline to apply for

-January 2025 is Aug.
-31, 2024.
+April 2025 is Oct.
+23, 2024.

 But deadline is subject to change without announcement depending on the number of applicants.
 Please contact us for more details.

-Due to the large number of inquiries we have received, we have reached our maximum enrollment for the January course.
+Due to the large number of inquiries we have received, we have reached our maximum enrollment for the April course.

 We are no longer accepting new inquiries.